erfjab/holderbot/README.md

 ## 🎖 Notice

 Welcome to the Messages section!
 This feature has been added with sponsorship the [Gray](https://t.me/GrayServer) collection.❤️ You can visit the Gray collection channel and bot for purchasing servers on an hourly and monthly basis, with a wide variety of locations and specifications, accompanied by clean IPs at the lowest prices.
-Before activating the Messages, you need to create an inbound Shadowsocks with the name "Holderbot" inside the panel:
+Before activating the Notice, you need to create an inbound Shadowsocks with the name "Holderbot" inside the panel:

 ```
 {